 Esse Psychology provides counselling services for individual frontline workers as well as facilitated peer group meetings and consultancy support for organizations.

-A range of training for front of house or volunteer support staff can also be tailored – see Groups and Workshops.
+A range of training for front of house or volunteer support staff can also be tailored – please don’t hesitate to enquire.

 Refer also to the website www.thehumanitarian.com.au which is a sister practice to this one and offers comprehensive psychological support for personnel being deployed overseas or on humanitarian missions.